keelz/ts-react-redux-architecture/README.md

 Okay, so regarding directory structure.
 My first piece of advice when starting any React application is that you "should" start your project with a structure either exactly like or very close to the structure shown here.
 Below is a list of my personal reasons for each directory/file.

 * common directory
-  * provides a namespace for all of our assets.
+  * provides a namespace for all of our assets! :+1:
     * css
     * scss
     * images
     * files
   * provides a namespace for organizing string and number constants.
     * string and number literals, oh my! :-1:
-    * I smell code smell! :-1:
+    * I smell, code smell! :-1:
     * we can code with in-line string and number literals! :-1:
     * try really hard not to code with number literals! :+1:
     * add string and number literals to constant files! :+1:
     * refer to string and number literals imported from constant files! :+1:
+  * provides a namespace for organizing data models for API implementations
+    * We can model API data in JavaScript? :-1:
+    * We can model API data in TypeScript? :+1:
+    * Wait, what?
+We can model API request and response data? :+1:
   * provides a namespace for organizing redux design patters
     * types & interfaces
     * middleware